CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 For 30 years of my professional life, I programmed in Windows.
 It was good.
 I am on a long vacation now and is time to learn something new.

-This project has also a youtube video tutorial.
+This project has also a YouTube video tutorial.
 Watch it:
 <!-- markdownlint-disable MD033 -->
 [<img src="https://bestia.dev/youtube/win10_wsl2_debian11.jpg" width="400px">](https://bestia.dev/youtube/win10_wsl2_debian11.html)
 <!-- markdownlint-enable MD033 -->